Washpool Campground – Leslie Dam

 Celebrate Christmas in July, at the stunning and historic Abbey.
 With Warwick’s cool winter temperatures and Abbey’s gothic English manor-style architecture, you could be mistaken for thinking you had escaped to Europe!

-Join them for a winter Christmas celebration on Saturday, July 12 or 19 or Friday, July 25, 2025.
+Join them for a winter Christmas celebration this July.

 Accommodation is limited so book early to stay at this boutique hotel in Warwick.